 If you’re someone who doesn’t have a lot of time in the morning, or who doesn’t like to eat much right when you wake up, homemade muffins and energy bites are a great option.
 They’re easy to grab and are easily portable.
 By making your own at home you can make large batches to last for a while and also fill them with healthy fats and fiber to keep you full for a while.
-Check out my One-Bowl Basic Vegan Muffin Recipe and these Date Pecan Energy Bites for some inspiration!
+Check out my Zucchini Carrot Oatmeal Breakfast Muffins and these Chocolate Pecan Prune Energy Bites for some inspiration!

 This plant-based breakfast idea is pretty self explainable.
 Sometimes when I’m in a time crunch or just want something light and refreshing, I’ll just eat fruit.
 Usually my body does better with more fiber and protein in the morning, but every once in a while a juicy melon just sounds amazing.
 Grab a couple bananas or enjoy a juicy cantaloupe or watermelon when you don’t want to think about making anything for breakfast!

 Pancakes have always been considered a breakfast treat in my mind until recently.
 Lately I’ve been whipping up pancake batter in my blender and enjoying pancakes as a mid-week breakfast.
-While my Whole Wheat Vegan Banana Pancakes will always be my favorite, this recipe is even more simple to make!
+While my Whole Wheat Vegan Banana Pancakes will always be my favorite, these 2 Ingredient Oatmeal Banana Blender Pancakes are even more simple to make!

 I hope that all of these Plant-Based Breakfast Ideas don’t overwhelm you, but instead you feel inspired to try something new or fully plant-based this week for breakfast!